Simon-Institute-for-Longterm-Governance/si-website/src/content/custom-page/projects.md

       leading research labs, we’re able to effectively bring stakeholders together.
-We foster collaboration and information sharing through our workshops, meetings, and events, bridging the gap between technological innovation and policymaking, while also nurturing a network of like-minded actors.
+We foster collaboration and information sharing through our workshops, meetings, and events, bridging the gap between technological innovation and policymaking, and nurturing a network of like-minded actors.
 seo:
   title: ""